COMPAQ 2010 - Computer monitor

 If you need to obtain a power cord for a different country, you should purchase a power cord that is approved for use in that country.

 The power cord must be rated for the product and for the voltage and current marked on the product's electrical ratings label.
 The voltage and current rating of the cord should be greater than the voltage and current rating marked on the product.
-In addition, the cross-sectional area of the wire must be a minimum of 0.75 mm? or 18 AWG, and the length of the cord must be between 6 feet (1.8 m) and 12 feet (3.6 m).
+In addition, the cross-sectional area of the wire must be a minimum of 0.75mm^2 or 18 AWG, and the length of the cord must be between 6 feet (1.8 m) and 12 feet (3.6 m).
 If you have questions about the type of power cord to use, contact an authorized HP service provider.

-it or against it.
+A power cord should be routed so that it is not likely to be walked on or pinched by items placed upon it or against it.
 Particular attention should be paid to the plug, electrical outlet, and the point where the cord exits from the product.

 Japanese Power Cord Requirements